 Image from Getty Images

-The National Fire Protection Association’s 2019 NFPA Technical Meeting presented a perfect example of why health care organizations must be involved with the NFPA code development process and send representation to this year’s annual NFPA Technical Meeting.
+The National Fire Protection Association’s 2019 NFPA Technical Meeting presented a perfect example of why health care organizations must be involved with the NFPA code development process and participate in this year’s annual NFPA Technical Meeting.

-The Technical Meeting currently occurs on the last day of the NFPA Conference & Expo, which this year will be June 15-18 at the Orange County Convention Center in Orlando, Fla.
+Typically, the Technical Meeting currently occurs on the last day of the NFPA Conference & Expo, which this year has been cancelled due to the COVID-19 pandemic.
+However the association will still hold the Technical Meeting virtually so members can participate in the code development process.

 The health facilities management profession is very reactive.
 This is often due to limited resources for travel and continuing education allotted to the professional development budget within hospitals.